To enable the achievement of the PZU Group’s strategic goals for 2016-2020, 12 initiatives were pursued in the following four areas:

 #8 Development of sales and consolidation in PZU Investments

-Initiative: design a uniform asset management structure in the PZU Group to utilize multi-channel distribution.
-Products are also supposed to be sold on international markets within the strategy’s horizon up to 2020.
+Initiative: design a uniform asset management structure in the PZU Group to utilize multi-channel distribution; under the strategy until 2020, launch sales of products also on foreign markets.

 - achieve cost synergies (one “factory” of investment products);

 - ratchet up sales by deploying new investment products based on indices or on what is known as “life cycle”;

 - utilize the changes ensuing from the reform of the pension system - Employee Capital Schemes;